DorimedontEpifanovich/cyberstat.github.io/README.md

 # cyberstat.github.io
-This resurce dedicated to cybersecurity staticstic aspects
+This resource dedicated to cybersecurity staticstic aspects